RILAB/PHS_statistic/README.md

 You need the phased data without missing data.
 The rows indicates individual haplotpes and the columns indicate SNPs.
 The file name should be chrX.out, where X is 1 - 10.

 ###cM
-You need physical and genetic distance of all SNPs in pahsed-SNPs.
+You need physical and genetic distance of all SNPs in phased-SNPs.
 In this file, the first column is SNP names, the second column is physical distance and the third column is genetic distance.
 The file name should be chrX.out, where X is 1 - 10.
 The number of SNPs in phased-SNPs and cM should be the same for every chromosome!!

+The original cM files weren't sufficient (only had snp name in column 1, genetic dist in column 2).
+I guessed at physical position by extracting it from their snp id (which wasn't always right, since some SNP names weren't position-based, to which I assigned a nearby value), and had to delete some of the candidate snps (file described in the next section) because they didn't have a matching physical position. -MCS

 ###candidate_SNPs